appleboy/blog-theme/README.md

 Use triple backticks ( ``` ) or triple tilde ( ~~~ ) around code blocks.

 Client side highlighting does not require pygments to be installed.
+This currently is only active if you have not selected Chroma, because they don't play well together.

 ### Disqus support